Illinois Traffic Safety Resource Program

 Jennifer also serves on the Speakers Bureau for the National Marijuana Initiative (NMI).
 NMI is a national initiative within the federal High Intensity Drug Trafficking Areas Program.
 Its purpose is to educate both the public and policymakers on issues surrounding marijuana by offering trainings all over the country.

 In 2007, Jennifer developed a DUI No-Refusal search warrant model that has now been adopted as the standard for Law Enforcement agencies and Prosecutor Offices across Illinois.
 She has conducted numerous training sessions on the topic for law enforcement personnel, as well as other prosecutors.
 Additionally, she has instructed at numerous ARIDE programs and at DRE school.

-In the spring of 2018, with support from the Buffett Foundation, Jennifer implemented the first forensic phlebotomy program in Illinois.
-Drug Recognition Experts from Macon County, Illinois, a dean from Richland Community College and Jennifer traveled to Phoenix, Arizona to attend the forensic phlebotomy training that Arizona has been utilizing for over 20 years.
-The Illinois officers have been performing their own venipunctures back at their own departments since that time.
-Jennifer is now working with RCC to begin offering classes to Illinois law enforcement officers to become phlebotomists.
+In the spring of 2018, with support from the Buffett Foundation, Jennifer implemented the first Law Enforcement Phlebotomy Program in Illinois.
+Drug Recognition Experts from Macon County, Illinois, a dean from Richland Community College (RCC), and Jennifer traveled to Phoenix, Arizona to attend the forensic phlebotomy training that Arizona has been utilizing for over 20 years.
+RCC is now offering these classes in Decatur.
+Several Illinois officers have received this training and are now successfully performing venipunctures at their own departments throughout the state.
+For more information about this program, click here.

 Jennifer earned her Bachelor of Arts degree in Law and Society from Purdue University, West Lafayette, Indiana in 1993 and her Juris Doctorate from Valparaiso University, Valparaiso, Indiana in 1996.
 She resides in Quincy, Illinois with her husband and son.